olmokruc/capacitor-serial-ports/README.md

 # @microsensory/serial-ports

-This plugin allows you to usea the serial ports
+This plugin allows you to use the serial ports

 ## Install